 As Jesuit Eusebio Francisco Kino and his party approached the O'odham (or Pima) settlement of Tumacácori in January 1691, they rode the wave of a century of expansion northward along New Spain's west coast corridor.
-The Jesuits had reaped tens of thousands of baptisms and made themselves the region's most powerful social and economic force.
+The Jesuits had performed tens of thousands of baptisms and also become the region's most powerful social and economic force.
 But the tide carried them no farther north than the Pimería Alta, home of the upper Piman Indians.

 It was here that Kino founded mission San Cayetano de Tumacácori on the Santa Cruz River's east bank.
 The next day Mission San Gabriel was founded at Guevavi, 15 miles upriver.
 After Guevavi was made mission headquarters in 1701, the priest there periodically travelled to preach at Tumacácori and other visitas without resident missionaries.